MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/use-the-insights.md

    | 11 - 20 | Minimum: 10% <br>Maximum: 90% |
    | &gt; 21 | Minimum: 5%  <br>Maximum: 95% |

-MyAnalytics respects user privacy; this is why approximated values are reported and individual recipient information is not shown.
-For more details, see [Email read rates and document open rates](../overview/privacy-guide.md#email-read-rates-and-document-open-rates).
+ For more information, see [Email read rates and document open rates](../overview/privacy-guide.md#email-read-rates-and-document-open-rates).
 To see who opened an email, use [Outlook's request read receipts](https://support.office.com/article/add-and-request-read-receipts-and-delivery-notifications-a34bf70a-4c2c-4461-b2a1-12e4a7a92141).

 **To see read information about sent emails**